Ahmi! The 3d printer project

 I am want to start out simple to begin with and as time goes on I want to build out features.
 I don't have unlimited time or money to devote to making a complete do all beast of a machine so features will have to come out in phases.
 I am going to start with basically making a prusa knockoff and move on to build out my own features.

 Now for some explanations of the decisions made for the starting printer.
 First to address the arduino mega w/ ramps 1.4.
 I chose this board for 2 reasons.
-1. I have a lot of experience working with and programing this specific board because I convert all the printers I get over to this board.
+1. I have a lot of experience working with and programming this specific board because I convert all the printers I get over to this board.
 2. When the time comes this is an easy board to manufacture. and I want to manufacture as much of this printer as possible.
 Next why a bowden drive?
 Well this comes down to my end goal for what will be standard for this printer later on.
 I will explain this bellow.
 Upgraded external driver mosfets. honestly once we can manufacture the ramps boards ourselves these will not be necessary. however in the beginning its just an added layer of protection. a4988 stepper drivers....they are easy to use and source and wont be hard to swap out once I get the firmware configured for the tmc2208 drivers.
 Built in led lights.
 I feel personally these are a must. its a super easy feature to add, and makes printing much more enjoyable if you can see whats going on.
+The raspberry pi is a necessary addition in this day and age. plus since i will be using Klipper firmware its 100% necessary.

 Planned Upgrades that will become standard